 Like many preventive services, people with Medicare can access the AWV free of cost so long as they meet the eligibility requirements.
 However, you may have to pay coinsurance or a deductible if your physician performs tests or services that are not considered to be Medicare preventive services.

-Medicare Advantage: Medicare Part C plans fully cover an identical AWV if you meet the eligibility requirements.
+Medicare Part C plans fully cover an identical AWV if you meet the eligibility requirements.
 You’ll have to stay within your Medicare Advantage network to use this benefit, and you might be required to see your designated primary care physician.

 Is the Annual Wellness Visit Mandatory?

 No. Medicare’s Annual Wellness Visit is not mandatory, but it is beneficial.
 If you meet the eligibility requirements, you have nothing to lose by taking advantage of the program.
 The visit is a simple way to manage your health and prevent complications down the line, all free of charge to you.